photo of artist in front of flowers

 RSVP

-Ribiero will discuss his artistic practice and his newly commissioned work on view at the ZMA.
-Ribiero is a multidisciplinary artist working in a variety of media including sculptural installation, drawing, and printmaking.
+Ribeiro will discuss his artistic practice and his newly commissioned work on view at the ZMA.
+Ribeiro is a multidisciplinary artist working in a variety of media including sculptural installation, drawing, and printmaking.
 He was born in Philadelphia, PA and spent his formative years in Accra, Ghana.
 He is currently serving as a 2022/2023 MOCA GA WAP Fellow and was recently a 2022 Atlanta Artadia Awardee and a MINT 2021 Leap Year Artist.
 Ribeiro was the 2017 Mercedes-Benz Financial Services Emerging Artist Award recipient, Artist in Resident at Künstlerhaus Bethanien in Berlin, Germany, and received Fellowships at Vermont Studio Center in Johnson, VT, The Studios at MASS MoCA in North Adams, MA and the Skowhegan School of Painting & Sculpture in Madison, ME among others.
 He earned his B.A. from Morehouse College in Atlanta, Georgia, and his M.F.A. in Print Media from Cranbrook Academy of Art in Bloomfield Hills, Michigan.